cambiotraining/awd-pathogen-bioinformatics/materials/01-introduction/01-awd_genomic_surveillance.md

 - Understanding what is genomic surveillance
 - Understanding genomic surveillance techniques
 - Understanding genomic sequencing and whole genome sequence
+- Understanding key questions to answer in genomic surveillance.
 :::

 ## Genomic sequencing for pathogen surveillance